-If it doesn’t, I’d argue that your either not very busy or I’m incredibly jealous of your schedule and freedom.
+If it doesn’t, you’re one of the lucky ones who isn’t constantly busy and I’m incredibly jealous of your schedule and freedom.

-Put in the effort of talking to your chinchilla, gently petting them, and conditioning them to understand that you are safe, and the results will follow.
+Put in the effort of talking to your chinchilla, gently petting it, and conditioning it to understand that you are not a threat.
+The results will follow.

-Tip #3-Give Some Love and Receive Some Love
+#3: Give Some Love And Receive Some Love

-This ties back into tip #1 and tip #2.
+This ties back into tips #1 and #2.
 Patience and effort.
 However, it’s still important to point out.

 It works the same as any relationship works in life.
 It takes some love and affection from both parties to build a lasting and trusting bond that can last a lifetime.

-As I said before, I completely understand that things come up, and this can’t always happen every day, but in general, you need to show the love towards your chinchilla to receive the love back.
+As I said before, I completely understand that things come up.
+You can’t do everything you should every day.
+But in general, you need to show love toward your chinchilla to receive love back.

-They are the hunted.
-Chinchillas are used to running for their lives and really trusting no creature except the chinchilla running for their life next to them.
+These tiny rodents are the hunted.
+Chinchillas are used to running for their lives and trusting no other creature except the chinchillas running for their lives next to them.

 Why should they trust anyone?

-Have sympathy towards these behaviors and temperaments and slowly make them understand that you are the most critical person in their life, and I promise, the love and affection will be returned towards you much faster than you may believe.
+Have sympathy towards these behaviors and temperaments and slowly help your pet understand that you are the most critical person in its life.

-Tip #4-Proper Care from All Angles is Essential
+#4: Proper Care From All Angles Is Essential